-But there are a few things (7, to be exact) that I do every year that make a huge difference to my chickens.
-Most of them are very simple, like just checking the coop over carefully to make sure it’s weather tight.
+There are a few simple tasks, however, that I do every year that make a huge difference to my chickens.
+Most of them are very simple, like checking the coop over carefully to make sure it’s weather tight (more or less: some airflow is okay, and healthy for your flock).
 Others take a bit more time and effort, but believe me, they are so worth doing.
 Especially to your chickens, of course, but to you, too.

 It’s so difficult to enjoy that comforting cuppa hot bevvie, nestled by the fire as you are, if you know the chickens are shivering in their coop, ice on their combs.
 Isn’t it?

-If you like the post, and think it might be helpful for somebody else, please share it, won’t you?
-Facebook is good–Twitter is good–lots of other places are good for sharing, too!
+A quick favor from your humble blogger: If you like this post, and think it might be helpful for somebody else, please share it, won’t you?
+Facebook is good–Twitter is good–email works, too–lots of other places are good for sharing, too!

 Thank you, Gentle Readers, for stopping by today!

-And don’t forget to check out my post over at The Prairie Homestead, okay?
-Thanks again!
+And don’t forget to check out my post over at The Prairie Homestead!

 - Anise-and-ginger-scented short ribs over mashed potatoes: time for comfort food!